Topics:

 2. Can you explain the mechanisms within your AI architecture that allow students to easily opt out of disclosures of directory information and manage their privacy preferences?

-3. What safeguards do your AI platform incorporate to prevent unauthorized access or misuse of directory information, particularly by third-party entities?
+3. What safeguards does your AI platform incorporate to prevent unauthorized access or misuse of directory information, particularly by third-party entities?

 4. How does your AI system ensure that disclosures of directory information are accurately categorized and processed in compliance with FERPA regulations?